edefalque/signalk-stripcharts/README.md

 A special unit `Percent` is provided.
 It allows to plot values of different units on a same "Percent" y or y2 axis by providing reference values in the Signal K unit for 0% and for 100%.
 See `engines.js` for an example with comments.

 ### **General options**
-Options governing all charts are given in `signalk-stripcharts/js/options.js`.
+Options governing all charts are given in `signalk-stripcharts/js/stripcharts_options.js`.
 See comments in the file.
 Some of those comments explain how time is managed in signalk-stripcharts.

-The following options can also be entered as query parameters after the url when launching stripcharts.html: `timeTolSec` and `logTypes`.
-They will then override the corresponding values in `options.js`.
+Any of the following options can also be entered as query parameters after the url when launching stripcharts.html:
+`timeTolSec`, `logTypes`, `hotdeckSec`,
+`period`, `format`, `policy` and `minPeriod`.
+They will then override the corresponding values in `stripcharts_options.js`.

+Invalid option values will be replaced by defaults.

 ## **Browser compatibility**